BV Functions and Sets of Finite Perimeter on Configuration Spaces: Finite-codimensional Poisson measures

 \subsection{Independence of $\rho^m$ from the exhaustion}

 So far we have built the $m$-codimensional measure $\rho^m$ by passing to the limit a sequence of finite dimensional measures $\rho^m_r$.
-The latter have been constructed by relying on the exhaustion $\{ B_r\, : \, r>0 \}$ of $\R^n$.
+The latter have been constructed by relying on the exhaustion $\{ B_r\}_{r>0}$ of $\R^n$.
 Hence, a priori, $\rho^m$ depends on the chosen exhaustion.
-In this subsection we make a remark that actually it is not the case.
+In this subsection we make a remark that this is actually not the case.

 Let $\Omega \subset \R^n$ be a compact set.
 Following closely the proof in section \ref{subsec: finite-dim measure} we can prove that

 is well defined for any Suslin set $A$.